-Number Condition Response Individual buildings will contribute to the definition of blocks and streets, with the greatest levels of public activity, shops and building entrances on main avenues, streets and public spaces.
-Buildings proposed address Constitution Avenue and (in part) internal roadways providing for commercial activities and building entries fronting these spaces.
+Individual buildings will contribute to the definition of blocks and streets, with the greatest levels of public activity, shops and building entrances on main avenues, streets and public spaces.
+The Portal Office Building defines the subject block in its function of framing the Parliament House Vista.
+Active frontages are proposed to buildings in the mixed use development as part of WA102646 that accord with the requirements of Figure 82.
 Blank façades to public spaces and streets are to be avoided.
+The Portal Office building provides articulated facades to all four of its frontages when viewed from ANZAC Parade, Parkes Way and Constitution Avenue.

-The extent of blank building façades to Constitution Avenue and internal streets and public spaces is limited through the provision of active frontages and openings that address these spaces, including a strengthened commercial and active frontage interface between Building E and the future Portal Office Building.
-Active streets should be a priority along Constitution Avenue and other streets throughout the area, with new development generally incorporating active ground level frontages to enliven public streets and spaces and provide passive surveillance.
-The proposal incorporates active frontages at required locations along Constitution Avenue (noting Stage 2 development is to be part of a future Works Approval application).
+Number Condition Response Active streets should be a priority along Constitution Avenue and other streets throughout the area, with new development generally incorporating active ground level frontages to enliven public streets and spaces and provide passive surveillance.
+The Portal Office Building is located in a part of the site that is not required to provide active frontages.
+The ground level of the development provides opportunities for passive surveillance of surrounding areas and the public domain.
 Ground level frontages will present an attractive pedestrian- oriented frontage providing active uses for a minimum of 30 percent of the street frontage.
 Key active frontages are to have a minimum of 75 percent active uses.
-Buildings D and E include active uses for at least 30 percent of the Constitution Avenue frontage.
-Part of the key frontage for the subject site will be incorporated in a future stage of development address in a separate Works Approval submission.
+Not relevant to the Portal Office Building.
 Residential uses, except for home offices, should be avoided at street level at those locations identified as having an active frontage in Figure 82.
-Residential uses are avoided at the street level for active frontage locations identified in Figure 82.
+Not relevant to this application.
 Blank walls are discouraged.
 Pedestrian entries should be clearly visible from the public domain.
-Proposed buildings limit the extent of blank walls, and incorporate signage or public art on such areas of external façade where possible.
-Pedestrian entries are designed to be clearly visible from the public domain.
+The Portal Office Building displays glazed facades to all four of its elevations, with the central pedestrian entry visible to its eastern frontage from the public domain.